yousefelassal/quote-cron/README.md

 > Technology is nothing.
 What's important is that you have a faith in people, that they're basically good and smart, and if you give them tools, they'll do wonderful things with them.

 > Never find fault with the absent.

+> Do not scorn what you have received, nor envy the gains of others.
+He who envies others does not obtain peace of mind.